 Past themes, Under the Bridges and Through the Arch(2013) captured travel images, while Friends and Lovers, (2015), a collection of private moments in public places, were both exhibited at Framemakers Picture Framing and Art Gallery in Bridgeport.
 She has also exhibited her photos at the Reads Art Space, My Park City, 2017, the University of Bridgeport's Schelfhaudt Gallery, 2017, and at Black Rock's Harborview Market, 2017.
 A large banner of children's Busy Hands was presented at a Gala Event 2016 to raise money for the Third Street Settlement School in NYC.

 Juried exhibits have also included her work.
-Recent exhibits include the Ridgefield Guild of Artists, 2017, the Spectrum exhibit at the Carriage Barn Art Center in New Canaan, 2017, the 38th Annual Juried Photography Show, Carriage Barn Art Center, 2018, and Bedlam at the Ridgefield Guild, 2018.
+Recent exhibits include the Ridgefield Guild of Artists (2017, 2019), the Spectrum exhibit at the Carriage Barn Art Center in New Canaan (2017, 2020), the 38th Annual Juried Photography Show, Carriage Barn Art Center (2018), Bedlam at the Ridgefield Guild (2018), and Nakupenda at City Lights Gallery in Bridgeport (2020).